ortizfram/MySQL-cheatsheet-projects/README.md

     payment_date = due_date
 WHERE payment_date IS NULL
 ```
- 🧮 update orders where commets is null and customers more than 3000 points
+ 🧮 update orders commets where points more than 3000 points
 ```
 USE sql_store;